necusjz/p/_posts/Designing-a-URL-Shortening-Service-Like-TinyURL.md

 One thing to note here is that since there will be many duplicate requests (of the same URL), our actual memory usage will be less than 170GB.

-**High-level estimates**: Assuming 500 million new URLs per month and 100:1 read:write ratio, following is the summary of the high level estimates for our service:
+**High-level estimates**: Assuming 500 million new URLs per month and 100:1 read:write ratio, following is the summary of the high-level estimates for our service:
 ![](https://raw.githubusercontent.com/was48i/mPOST/master/SystemDesign/educative/19.png)

 ## System APIs